jcorioland/jcorioland.github.io/_posts/2019-09-18-terraform-microsoft-azure-how-to-test-deployment.markdown

 checkAndValidateInfrastructureDeployment(t, terraformOptions)
 ```

-Basically in the snippet above, I've declared a variable that stores where the Terraform code I want to test is located.
+In the snippet above, I've declared a variable that stores where the Terraform code I want to test is located (`../tf` for example).
 Then, I defer the call to `terraform destroy` to make sure it's called after all my code below is executed.
 The `terraform.InitAndApply` function call is responsible for initializing Terraform in the tested directory, downloading all the plugins / providers dependencies and do the `terraform apply` to deploy the infrastructure.

 Finally, the last function `checkAndValidateInfrastructureDeployment` is responsible for executing the test once the infrastructure is deployed and before it is destroyed.
 You can run any code in this function.
-It can for example use the [Azure Go SDK](https://github.com/Azure/azure-sdk-for-go) to make some queries to the Azure APIs, checking for services existance...
+It can for example use the [Azure Go SDK](https://github.com/Azure/azure-sdk-for-go) to make some queries to the Azure APIs, checking that some resources actually exist...
 Or it can use the Kubernetes SDK to try to connect an Azure Kubernetes cluster to make sure it is correctly deployed and has the right number of nodes etc...
-I will detail a bit more later in this post.

 ## Getting started with Terratest